 The "rest," being referred to is going to be addressed on a two-fold front.
-Many believe that a current rest is being referred to and many believe that a future rest (heaven) is being referred to- the answer is that BOTH are right.
+Many believe that a current rest is being referred to and many believe that a future rest (heaven)

+is being referred to- the answer is that BOTH are right.

-The first view (the current rest of the believer) is the rest of faith, or, as Eerdman calls it, "full surrender," which is considered a unique experience.
-This rest from our works is viewed as putting the believer into a closer relationship with Christ.
+The first view (the current rest of the believer) is the rest of faith, or, as Eerdman calls it, viewed as putting the believer into a closer relationship with Christ.